ShrutikaSingh/WebAppForReadingFilesOnServer/README.md

+1. Select lightweight web server, which is fast, low footprint and simple (should work on ARM based IoT devices).
+Please provide pros and cons while compairing web server.

 The config.txt file contain the python script for displaying the data from api  i.e from https://reqres.in/api/users when we press the button the config.txt script will run and fetch the data from https://reqres.in/api/users

 Requirements: python3, django, requests,